software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > 1. "As a developer, I want to implement the blog editor component using an editor library, so that it is easier to implement new editor features"
 > 2. "As a content creator, I want to be able to write a blog post with text, images, videos, and interactive code samples so that I can create rich content for my readers"
 > 3. "As a content creator, I want my blog's layout to have a modern look so that I can write visually pleasing blog posts"
-> 4. "Write comments for blog posts"
+> 4. "Write comment for blog post"
 >
 > Justify your answer based on the INVEST criteria and general guideliness of a good user story.